Crema De Fruta

 In the bowl of your stand mixer, add in the 5 room temperature egg whites and 1/2 tsp cream of tartar, and beat on medium speed until it's frothy.
 Then increase to medium-high speed, and very slowly add in 1/3 cup + 1 tbsp granulated sugar while continuing to beat.
 When all the sugar has been added, increase to high speed, and continue beating until you see stiff glossy peaks.

 One-third at a time, very gently fold in this meringue mixture into the chiffon batter until it is well combined.
-Pour this batter into the prepared jelly roll pan, and smooth the top with the spatula.
+Pour this batter into the prepared half sheet pan, and smooth the top with the spatula.

 Bake for about 20 to 23 minutes or until the surface springs back when gently pressed.